MonyaTechnik/themtfilters/blkfckads/README.md

 # BlkFckAds
-This filter blocks ads and annoyances.
+This filter blocks ads and annoyances and cookie banners and much more.

 # Credits:
 + Lev Spiridonov (https://github.com/spiri-leo)